 - Politicians, rather than a neutral public figure (such as the Governor-General, state Governor or local independent civic dignitary) presiding over farewell and welcome home ceremonies for ADF contingents being deployed, or returning from, overseas.

-- Parliamentarians visiting ADF bases to obtain photographs or TV footage of themselves with ADF personnel for use in subsequent election material.
+- Parliamentarians visiting ADF bases to obtain photographs or TV footage of themselves with ADF personnel for use in subsequent electoral material.
 This is a particular problem when visits to bases are misused by a member of federal or state parliament for the electorate in which the base is located.

 - Electioneering or other partisan material stating or implying that the ADF supports a particular candidate, party or policy.